vcsjones/vcsjones.dev/_posts/2020-02-24-stackalloc.md

 ### DON'T: Use variable allocation lengths

 A large risk with using `stackalloc` is running out of stack space.
-If you've ever written a method that it recursive and went too deep, you'll eventually receive a `StackOverflowException`.
+If you've ever written a method that is recursive and went too deep, you'll eventually receive a `StackOverflowException`.
 The `StackOverflowException` is a bit special in that it is one of the exceptions that cannot be caught.
 When a `StackOverflowException` occurs, the process immediately exits.
 Allocating too much